The Full Story

 âž» Super Lawyers Texas Rising Star 2022, 2023, 2024

-âž» Jury trial co-counsel defending a local hospital against a premises liability claim in the 206th Judicial District Court, Hidalgo County, Edinburg, Texas.
+âž» Served as jury trial co-counsel in the defense of a local hospital against a premises liability claim, resulting in a defense verdict.
+Tried in the 206th Judicial District Court, Hidalgo County, Edinburg, Texas.

 âž» Successfully argued before the 13th Court of Appeals, which affirmed the judgment of the trial court dismissing the Plaintiff's claims against a hospital client.

-âž» Successfully dismissed temporary employee’s personal injury claim against temporary employer based on Texas Workers’ Compensation Act’s exclusive remedy provision in Hidalgo County’s 476th Judicial District Court of Hidalgo County, Texas.
+âž» Successfully dismissed a temporary employee’s personal injury claim against a temporary employer based on the Texas Workers’ Compensation Act’s exclusive remedy provision in Hidalgo County’s 476th Judicial District Court of Hidalgo County, Texas.

 âž» Won dismissal of all claims against a hospital because healthcare liability claims were improperly characterized as premises claims in Hidalgo County's 206th District Court, Texas.